iqrazaf/KindCluster/README.md

 (B) Ablation Study (Ablation_study.py)
 (C) Baseline Comparison with Optuna Optimizer method (baseline_comparison.py)

-# Terminology note: STIGs vs STIK
+# Terminology note: STIGs vs STIK:

 You will see both **STIGs** and **STIK** in the code and folder names (for example, `STIK_DIR`).
 They refer to the **same concept**: **Spatio-Temporal-Interference-Graphs (STIGs)**.